-BACKGROUND: If not for Steve Case, the way we look at the Internet might be far different.
-As the founder of AOL in 1985, Case introduced millions of people to the World Wide Web.
-He's also something of a pioneer as a tech philanthropist, having founded the Case Foundation back in 1997, when most of us were listening to the squeal of the modem as it dialed us onto the Web.
-In 2005, Case founded the hedge fund Revolution with a mission to drive major societal change by giving consumers more power over their lives.
-In the fund's words, Revolution's mission is to "...build disruptive, innovative companies that offer consumers more choice, convenience, and control in their lives."
+BACKGROUND: If not for Steve Case, the way we look at the internet might be far different.
+As the co-founder of AOL in 1985, Case introduced millions of people to the internet.
+He is also something of a pioneer as a tech philanthropist, having founded the Case Foundation back in 1997.
+In 2005, Case founded the investment fund Revolution, with a mission to “build disruptive, innovative companies that offer consumers more choice, convenience and control in their lives."
 Steve is author The Third Wave: An Entrepreneur's Vision of the Future, which was released in 2016.
 The book describes the Third Wave as "a period in which entrepreneurs will vastly transform major 'real world' sectors like health, education, transportation, energy, and food—and in the process change the way we live our daily lives."

-Case and Jean do most of their giving through the Case Foundation, but they also make personal donations to a number of community organizations, including schools, churches, and other charitable groups.
-They have signed the Giving Pledge, committing to give most of their (currently) $1.34 billion fortune to charity.
+Steve and Jean do most of their grantmaking through the Case Foundation, but they also make personal donations outside the foundation.
+They have signed the Giving Pledge, and have committed to giving most of their fortune to charity.

 ENTREPRENEURSHIP: The Case Foundation supports “the development of sustainable, market-driven models to build skills, networks and pathways to unlock the potential of first movers and risk takers everywhere.
 We want to see more entrepreneurs deployed across all sectors—starting businesses, running sustainable social enterprises, and bringing fresh ideas to old challenges.”
 To achieve this vision, the foundation engages in a range of grant funding and impact investing, both in the U.S. and abroad.
 It is especially keen to encourage entrepreneurship in developing countries and draw more support to diverse entrepreneurs in the U.S. (Learn more here.)